Skip to content

 time_col

-Optional column name to use for the x-axis (time).
-If None, the DataFrame index is used.
+Name of the timestamp column to use as the x-axis.
+If None, the current index is used.

 TYPE: str | None DEFAULT: None